pozi/PoziConnectConfig/South Gippsland/README.md

 Building unit type has unit for all small unit like houses. not all have a unit number some have there own number on private roads (common property).

+### to fix

+Street address of OFF, CNR in bulding name feild to be moved to location desc feild

+Crown Portions fix

+Lot numbers with no plan number to be moved over to allotment field

+CM plancode in lpaparc table has CM for each CM but no lot number. make lot number = CM

+Remove plan type of AG from council parcels

+remove crefno value from M1 (leave blank)

+Unit Suffix missing from address Building Unit Suffix 1